Descalso drives in 4 runs in Arizona's 8-7 win over Dodgers - Philly

 During last year's playoffs, however, Los Angeles rolled to a three-game sweep of Arizona.

-Zack Greinke (1-1) overcame a messy first inning against his former team before settling down and retiring 12 consecutive batters.
+Zack Greinke (1-1) overcame a messy first inning against his former team and a back spasm before settling down and retiring 12 consecutive batters.
 The right-hander allowed four runs and five hits in 6 1/3 innings, struck out seven and walked one.

+"I was nervous early and I got a little better starting in the fourth inning," Greinke said.
+"Might have been the first and second inning that I was missing one of my fastballs over the plate a little bit too much, but then from there on out the location was fine."

+"With that lineup over there, no lead's really safe," Descalso said.
+"They're a really good ballclub.
+We were able to just hold on."

-In the ninth, Cody Bellinger singled with two outs off closer Brad Boxberger.
-Yasmani Grandal popped out to third base to end it, as Boxberger earned his fifth save.
+In the ninth, Cody Bellinger singled with two outs off Arizona closer Brad Boxberger.
+Yasmani Grandal popped out to third base to end it, and Boxberger earned his fifth save.

+Los Angeles is off to its worst start since 1994 when it also opened 4-8.

+"It's not ideal, not what we expected," manager Dave Roberts said, "but we're playing some good teams.
+We're just not synced up."

 Greinke served up a leadoff homer to Chris Taylor in the first that tied the game 1-all.
 After striking out the next two batters, Greinke gave up a single to Bellinger before hitting Grandal with a pitch in his right knee.
-He struck out Yasiel Puig to end the inning.
+Yasiel Puig struck out to end the inning.

 Coming off a relief appearance against the Giants, Kenta Maeda (1-1) struggled in his second start of the season.
 He gave up five runs - two earned - and five hits in 2 2/3 innings.
 The Japanese right-hander struck out two and walked two.

-Descalso's RBI single in the first gave the D-backs a 1-0 lead.
+Descalso's RBI single in the first gave the Diamondbacks a 1-0 lead.

 They tacked on four runs in the third.
 Greinke scored on a bases-loaded wild pitch by Maeda, and David Peralta followed by scoring on a passed ball.
 Descalso added a sacrifice fly before Jarrod Dyson's RBI double chased Maeda and extended Arizona's lead to 5-1.